 Europe

-The US ambassador in Paris is Trump's father-in-law and also a headache for Macron
+The US ambassador in Paris is Trump's son-in-law and also a headache for Macron

-The French president vetoes Charles Kushner's access to the executive after ignoring two calls from the Minister of Foreign Affairs
+The French president vetoes Charles Kushner's access to the executive after ignoring two summons from the Foreign Minister

 Cargando